TorchLean

 The "Graphs and IR" guide gives the full picture of the different graph representations and how they relate.

-• certificate checker API: checks untrusted JSON artifacts by Lean recomputation with explicit tolerance comparisons.
+• certificate checker API: checks externally produced JSON artifacts by Lean recomputation with explicit tolerance comparisons.

 TorchLean marks three different kinds of claim explicitly: